Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/structs/GPUT1Buffer.md

   The x offset of the upper left corner of the buffer relative to this buffer
 - <code><b>y</b></code> integer

-  The y offset of the upper left corner of the buffer relative to this buffer
+  The y offset of the upper left corener of the buffer relative to this buffer
 - <code><b>buffer</b></code> <a href="GPUT1Buffer.md">GPUT1Buffer</a>

   The buffer from wich you want to copy from